Member of the Armed Forces (or husband, wife, civil partner)

 • If you’re based in the UK and are unlikely to change address or be posted overseas in the next year, you can register as an ordinary voter.
 This is the type of registration where you’ll receive an annual canvass registration form through the post at your address once a year between mid-August and November.
 Ordinary voters need to re-register every year (annually).
 You don’t need to wait for the annual canvass if you want to register as a service voter.

 Whichever way you choose to register, its very important that you tell your local electoral registration office if you change address.
 If you don’t, you won’t receive important information like a reminder of when you need to re-register, or information about elections in your area.
-You can use our change of circumstances form to inform your electoral registration office of changes to your details.
-You’ll need to send it back to the local office – you can get their postal address and other contact details by entering your postcode on this site.
+For more information on the Scottish Independence Referendum, visit our page here

 How can I vote?
 What if I’m abroad on election day?